Handel Aria Competition

 - Email your mp3s as attachments to email@example.com.
 Include your name and the tag #HAC in the subject line.

-The final round of the competition will take place during the Madison Early Music Festival on Monday, July 8, 2013, starting at 7:00 pm.
-The competition will be heard before a panel of three judges, but the event will be open to the public.
-Location: University of Wisconsin-Madison School of Music, Morphy Recital Hall, George Mosse Humanities Building, 455 N. Park St. The prizes will be presented at the end of the competition.
+The final round of the competition will take place during the 2014 Madison Early Music Festival.
+Rehearsal is the evening of Wednesday, July 16 with the final round of competition on the evening of Thursday, July 17.
+The competition will be heard before a panel of 3 judges, with the event open to the public.
+Location: University of Wisconsin-Madison School of Music, George Mosse Humanities Building, 455 N. Park St. The prizes will be presented at the end of the competition.

 Each singer will perform: